kilincihsan/Data-Visualizer-JavaFX/README.md

 # Data-Visualizer-JavaFX

-**Data Visualizer** is a tool for producing visual charts by XML and TXT files.
+**Data Visualizer** is a tool for producing visual charts from XML and TXT files.

 ![alt text](/img/1.gif "Logo Title Text 1")